Chengming0501/TGeo-KD/README.md

 ## Reproducing Results
 Data preparation:

-You can download the dataset under the `data` floder through the link provided in our paper available [here](https://arxiv.org/abs/2312.15112).
+You can download the dataset under the `data` folder through the link provided in our paper available [here](https://arxiv.org/abs/2312.15112).
 For HIL and Criteo datasets, you may need to perform data normalization and random oversampling as the steps of the data pre-processing.

 Pre-train the teacher network:
 ````